 Generously funded by The Terra Foundation for American Art

-This international symposium examines the creative and intellectual distinctiveness of New York Dada and probes the new idioms and ideas to which it gave rise.
+This international symposium examined the creative and intellectual distinctiveness of New York Dada and probes the new idioms and ideas to which it gave rise.
 It seeks to extend the scope of inquiry beyond the familiar range of works and artists and to propose new methodologies for studying this field.
 Key questions include, but are not limited to, the following: How did Dada adapt to and alter the social and artistic environment of New York?
 How did Dada engage with African American art and culture?
 What made New York Dada different from its European counterparts?
 How did a market for Dada art develop in the United States?
 How did Dada challenge gender norms and open new pathways for individuals to express themselves both creatively and commercially?
 What was the legacy of New York Dada in the United States and beyond?

 Attention!
 Paris Dada.
 Co-organized by Erica O’Neill (Glasgow University) and Kathryn Brown (Loughborough University).